nhcarrigan/data-analysis-with-python/README.md

 These are my files for the Data Analysis with Python curriculum projects on FreeCodeCamp.
 The projects can be run on repl.it, or downloaded and run locally.
 For links to live versions, contact me.

+## Live Version

+These files are currently not deployed.

 ## Feedback, Bugs, and Contributions

 If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).